amijafari/home-automation-server/README.md

 $ sudo service apache2 restart
 ```

 We should permit Apache to run `sudo` command without password.
-Use `sudo visudo` and add following line:
+Execute `sudo visudo` command and add following line:
 ```
 www-data ALL=(ALL) NOPASSWD:ALL
 ```

+Finally copy the contents of `web` directory of this repository to the `/var/www/html/ac/` direcotyr.

 ### IR Transmitter Circuit
 [View IR transmitter circuit desing live preview](https://circuits.io/circuits/3359340-ir-sender)